The Lovers Tarot Card Meanings and Combinations

 Keywords & phrases:

-A love relationship, interest or attraction.
+A love interest or attraction, relationship.

 Lovers Tarot Card Meanings

-The Lovers in the Gilded only contains two people and appears as idealised love.
-My view is, perhaps, slightly different in the way I apply it because for me it always relates to a love relationship in the romantic sense.
+The Lovers in the Gilded Tarot only contains two people and appears as idealised love.
+My view is perhaps slightly different in the way I apply it, because for me it always relates to a love relationship in the romantic sense.
 For instance, some may apply The Lovers to work as a love of work, whereas I would view it as a love connection in the work place in some way, or a love relationship that comes in through work – depending upon surrounding cards.
 Since this works accurately for me I tend not to change it, although you may interpret it differently depending upon your inclination, how the image in your deck speaks to you, and your personal reading experiences with the card.